-On 11 March 2008, a new ensemble re-forecast suite has been implemented to estimate the model climatological distribution (see Hagedorn, 2008 for a description of the system).
-The re-forecast suite is based on 11-member ensembles, integrated with the same model version used in the operational EPS, and run twice weekly (on Mondays and Thursdays) for the same calendar day over the past 20 years (in 2014, from 1994 to 2013).
-Thus, every week 440 ensemble members $((11+11)\times 20)$ can be accessed to estimate the model climatology and/or for further calibration purposes.
+On 11 March 2008, a new ensemble re-forecast suite was implemented to estimate the model climatological distribution (see Hagedorn, 2008 for a description of the system).
+Since 27 June 2023, there are two reforecast suites for the medium-range and extended-range.
+Their resolutions are TCo1279 and TCo319, respectively, in order to match the resolutions of the real-time forecasts.
+Both re-forecast suites consist of 11-member ensembles, integrated with the same model version used in the real-time forecasts, and run twice weekly (on Mondays and Thursdays) for the same calendar day over the past 20 years (in 2023, from 2003 to 2022).
+Thus, 440 ensemble members $((11+11)\times 20)$ are available per week for each resolution to estimate the respective model climatology and to calibrate the forecasts.
 The initial conditions for the re-forecasts are defined by ERA5 analyses (Hersbach et al., 2019; Vitart et al., 2019).
 Re-forecasts are used to generate some operational medium-range (e.g. the Extreme Forecast Index) and monthly products.